iterami/Docs.htm/common/guides/json.md

         // Optional.
 Additional properties that are applied to each entity created by this prefab.
         "properties": {},

         // Optional.
+If this prefab should use random colors or 255,255,255.
+        "random-colors": false,

+        // Optional.
 Properties for the +x face.
         "right-alpha": 1,